nicolenair/goodreads-recommendations-app/README.md

 - only for development, will not be available to clients in final version of the app. updates will be automated.

 */compute-recommendations?loggedUserId=USER_ID*
 - based on the pca model you ran in daily-update, you can compute which user from your dataset is most similar to the queried user.
-Then, you can get book recommendations for the queried user from the user in the dataset.
+Then, you can get book recommendations for the queried user from the most similar user in the dataset. in the future, the output book recommendations will be sampled from the top n similar users (based on past books read)
-- in the future, this should be expanded to multiple users in the dataset
+- currently the similarity metric between users is only using one principal component — will probably use more in the final app.
-- currently the similarity metric between users is only using one principal component — will probably use about 10 principal components in the final app, depending on the number that works best in during testing
+- immediate issue to be fixed: make sure that the queried user does not get recommended books that they have already read

 */show-all-samples*
 - this is just for development convenience. list all users in the database